replicatedhq/replicated-docs/docs/enterprise/delete-admin-console.md

 ## Delete the Admin Console

-When you install an application with the admin console, Replicated also creates the Kubernetes resources for the admin console itself on the cluster.
+When you install an application with the admin console, Replicated KOTS also creates the Kubernetes resources for the admin console itself on the cluster.
 The admin console includes Deployments and Services, Secrets, and other resources such as StatefulSets and PersistentVolumeClaims.

-By default, Replicated also creates Kubernetes ClusterRole and ClusterRoleBinding resources that grant permissions to the admin console on the cluster level.
+By default, KOTS also creates Kubernetes ClusterRole and ClusterRoleBinding resources that grant permissions to the admin console on the cluster level.
 These `kotsadm-role` and `kotsadm-rolebinding` resources are managed outside of the namespace where the admin console is installed.
-Alternatively, when the admin console is installed with namespace-scoped access, Replicated creates Role and RoleBinding resources inside the namespace where the admin console is installed.
+Alternatively, when the admin console is installed with namespace-scoped access, KOTS creates Role and RoleBinding resources inside the namespace where the admin console is installed.

 If you need to completely delete the admin console and an application installation, such as during testing, follow one of these procedures depending on the type of cluster where you installed the admin console:

 * **Existing cluster**: Manually delete the admin console Kubernetes objects and resources from the cluster.
 See [Delete from an Existing Cluster](#delete-from-an-existing-cluster) below.
-* **Kubernetes installer cluster**: Remove Kubernetes from the VM where the cluster is installed.
-See [Delete from a Kubernetes Installer Cluster](#delete-from-a-kubernetes-installer-cluster) below.
+* **Embedded cluster**: Remove Kubernetes from the VM where the cluster is installed.
+See [Delete from an Embedded Cluster](#delete-from-a-kubernetes-installer-cluster) below.

 :::note
 These procedures do not uninstall the kots CLI.
 To uninstall the kots CLI, see [Uninstall](https://docs.replicated.com/reference/kots-cli-getting-started#uninstall) in _Installing the kots CLI_.